OpenMachine-ai/tinyfive/README.md

 [![Hits](https://hits.seeyoufarm.com/api/count/incr/badge.svg?url=https%3A%2F%2Fgithub.com%2FOpenMachine-ai%2Ftinyfive&title_bg=%23555555&icon=&title=visitors+%28today+%2F+total%29&edge_flat=false)](https://hits.seeyoufarm.com)

-TinyFive is a simple RISC-V emulator, [ISS](https://en.wikipedia.org/wiki/Instruction_set_simulator), and assembler written entirely in Python:
+TinyFive is a lightweight RISC-V emulator and assembler written entirely in Python:
 - It's useful for running neural networks on RISC-V: Simulate your RISC-V assembly code along with your neural network in Python (and without relying on RISC-V toolchains).
 Custom instructions can be easily added.
 - TinyFive is also useful for ML scientists who are using ML/RL for compiler optimization (see e.g. [CompilerGym](https://github.com/facebookresearch/CompilerGym/blob/development/README.md)).
 - If you want to learn how RISC-V works, TinyFive lets you play with instructions and assembly code.